minalchoudhary1210-pixel/Tableau-Project/README.md

 This Tableau project provides a complete analytical view of India’s Electric Vehicle (EV) market using a **sample dataset generated in Python**.
 The dashboard visualizes major EV adoption trends, state-level distribution, manufacturer dominance, model-level insights, and CAFV eligibility.

-The goal of this project is to demonstrate strong data visualization, storytelling, and analytical skills using Tableau—while analyzing the rapidly growing EV ecosystem in India.
+The goal of this project is to demonstrate strong data visualization, storytelling, and analytical skills using Tableau-while analyzing the rapidly growing EV ecosystem in India.

 ---